cogini/mix-deploy-example/README.md

 ## Initialize the local system

-Set up the system for the app, creating users, directories, etc:
+Set up the local system for the app, creating users, directories, etc:

 ```shell
 sudo bin/deploy-init-local